-There is also provision for individual modules of the programme to be studied on a standalone basis without being registered for a related qualification, with the exception of the Work-based Project.
-Only three modules (a maximum of 45 credits) may be counted as credit towards a related qualification.
+There is also provision for individual modules of the programme to be studied on a standalone basis.
+Students may take one module (30 credits) on a stand-alone basis without being registered for the PGCert.
+One module (30 credits) may be counted as credit towards a related qualification.
 Neither progression nor credit is automatic.